-Learning to scuba dive with DIVE ZONE BAY OF ISLANDS and PADI is an incredible adventure!
+Learning to scuba dive with AUSTRALIAN DIVING INSTRUCTION and PADI is an incredible adventure!
 With PADI as your training organization, your path to breathing underwater is accomplished in three exciting phases:

 During the first phase of your PADI Open Water Diver scuba certification, you develop an understanding of the basic principles of scuba diving.
 You learn things like how pressure affects your body, how to choose the best scuba gear and what to consider when planning dives.
 You briefly review what you have studied in the five knowledge sections with your instructor and take a short quiz to be sure you're getting it.

 At the end of the course, you'll take a longer quiz that makes sure you have all the key concepts and ideas down.
-You and your DIVE ZONE BAY OF ISLANDS Instructor will review anything that you don't quite get until it's clear.
+You and your AUSTRALIAN DIVING INSTRUCTION Instructor will review anything that you don't quite get until it's clear.

 Select the knowledge development option you prefer: